AvaniAnand/.Net/README.md

 # C#
- This is my C# code
+ This is my C# code for a Ticketing solution